-But here’s what really got me going: An 1872 book on hacks for going on a long expedition into Darkest Africa called The Art of Travel, or Shifts and Contrivances available in Wild Countries by Francis Galton, grandson of the famous Erasmus Darwin and cousin of the even more famous Charles Darwin.
+But here’s what really got me going: An 1872 book on ‘hacks’ for going on a long expedition into Darkest Africa called The Art of Travel, or Shifts and Contrivances Available in Wild Countries by Francis Galton, grandson of the famous Erasmus Darwin and cousin of the even more famous Charles Darwin.

-Here’s how to wash your clothes after you have worn them night and day for six weeks: Kill an animal – any animal – take its gall bladder and add it to boiling water full of ash from the fire.
+Washing Clothes – Here’s how to wash your clothes after you have worn them night and day for six weeks: Kill an animal – any animal – take its gall bladder and add it to boiling water full of ash from the fire.
 Peel off your greasy clothes and soak them in this mess overnight.
 Next morning, take them to water and wash and beat them with a flat piece of wood.
 To get rid of the vermin with which you are infested by now, take half an ounce of mercury, mix it with old tea leaves reduced to pulp by mastication and add saliva (not water) to make a paste.
 Infuse this into a string which you hang around your neck.
 The lice will be sure to bite at the bait, swell, become red and die.
+See.
+Easy.

 Theory of Loads and Distances – and Women – You need to take a lot of stuff along, so Galton works out how much you can get animals and men to carry.
 He does this ‘partly by theory and partly by experiment’!